 But there’s a lot of things to consider actually, let’s have a deeper look at the study:

-5. Almost 20% were regularly taking aspirin or other pain killers
+Almost 20% were regularly taking aspirin or other painkillers

-2. The progesterone used was a progestin which is also synthetic
+The progesterone used was a progestin which is a synthetic form of progesterone.

 Whether or not you should consider taking hormone replacement therapy is a discussion to have with your healthcare provider.
 There are many health benefits, but also risks associated.
 Always make sure you speak to a skilled practitioner who also tests your hormones first and takes into consideration potential risks of cancer (history of fibroids, lumpy breasts or else).